-

 Can I set different units for different gym locations?

 Yes.
-You'll need to update it manually when you switch locations.
+You'll need to update it when you switch locations.
 Just go to My Plan > Preferences > Units.

 Can I use a hybrid system (e.g., lbs for weights, km for distance)?